Alex Jones ordered to pay $965 million for Sandy Hook lies - NewsBreak

 The trial featured tearful testimony from parents and siblings of the victims, who told about how they were threatened and harassed for years by people who believed the lies told on Jones’ show.

 Strangers showed up at their homes to record them.
 People hurled abusive comments on social media.
+Mark Barden said conspiracy theorists had urinated on the grave of his 7-year-old son, Daniel, and threatened to dig up the coffin .
 Erica Lafferty, the daughter of slain Sandy Hook principal Dawn Hochsprung, testified that people mailed rape threats to her house.
-Mark Barden told of how conspiracy theorists had urinated on the grave of his 7-year-old son, Daniel, and threatened to dig up the coffin.

-Testifying during the trial, Jones acknowledged he had been wrong about Sandy Hook.
-The shooting was real, he said.
-But both in the courtroom and on his show, he was defiant.
+“I wish that after today, I can just be a daughter grieving my mother and stop worrying about the conspiracy theorists,” Lafferty said outside court.
+But she predicted that Jones’ “hate, lies and conspiracy theories will follow both me and my family through the rest of our days.”

+To plaintiff William Sherlach, the verdict “shows that the internet is not the wild, wild West, and that your actions have consequences.”

 He called the proceedings a “kangaroo court,” mocked the judge, called the plaintiffs’ lawyer an ambulance chaser and labeled the case an affront to free speech rights.
 He claimed it was a conspiracy by Democrats and the media to silence him and put him out of business.